ammar-alsuhaimi/Web-Development-BootCamp/README.md

 I hope you are doing well.

-I am writing to express my deepest gratitude for your guidance, support, and unwavering dedication throughout my journey in completing this project.
+I am writing to express my deepest gratitude for your guidance, support, and unwavering dedication throughout my journey to completing this project.

 Your unique way of thinking and exceptional teaching methods have truly made a significant impact on my learning experience.